Che Kung Temple: Purpose of the ceremony and date selection

 Che Kung is famous for his power to suppress chaos and his supreme ability to cure diseases.
 Precisely because of the abilities of Che Kung, he was soon revered as a "God" and has been considered as a "God of protection".
 Consequently, his followers and worshipers constructed a temple specifically for Che Kung in order to praise his power and good deeds.

 Moreover, there are four festival seasons of Che Kung’s birthday in Lunar Calendar (including 2/1, 27/3, 6/6 and 16/8).
 Since the first festival season falls on the Lunar New Year holiday, believers have dedicated the third day of the Lunar New Year as an annual event to worship Che Kung, and the celebration is known as "The Birthday of Che Kung" nowadays.

 Meanings behind the objects used

 Devotees choose to burn incense sticks.
-Burning incense sticks is a common phenomenon during the festival, because the process of burning incense sticks and the rising smoke symbolizes the appreciation of the devotees to the blessing and protection from Che Kung of the previous year.
+Burning incense sticks is a common practice during the festival, because the process of burning incense sticks and the rising smoke symbolizes the appreciation of the devotees to the blessing and protection from Che Kung of the previous year.
 Devotees would also tell their living problems to Che Kung and hope that he will fulfill their wish.
 It is believed that their wishes will be carried up to heaven to Che Kung by the smoke of the incense.

 Pinwheels can always be found next to the effigy of Che Kung, and they are regarded as ‘a wheel of fortune’.
 It is believed that the one who turns the pinwheel will be granted with prosperity and good luck for the entire year.